Mpox in the Democratic Republic of the Congo

-Mpox is endemic in western and central Africa, with the majority of cases occurring in the Democratic Republic of the Congo (DRC), where the disease is reportable.
-There, the more virulent Congo basin virus type has been affecting some of the world's poorest and socially excluded communities.
+Mpox is endemic in western and central Africa, with the overwhelming majority of cases occurring in the Democratic Republic of the Congo (DRC), where the more virulent clade Ib has seen a rapid rise in infections since September 2023.

 Many cases occur sporadically or in small clusters, but large outbreaks also occur.

 Early cases

 The world's first case of human mpox was detected in a nine-month old child in 1970 in the Democratic Republic of the Congo (then Zaire), two years after it reported its last case of smallpox.
 The onset of their rash was on 24 August.
 That year, the disease was identified in another four children, including three in Liberia who were playmates.
 At the time, evidence of the virus was found in non-human primates in Liberia and Sierre Leone.

 Active surveillance by the World Health Organization (WHO) between 1981 and 1986, identified 338 cases with a human-to-human transmission rate of 28%.
 Until 1986, 95% of cases worldwide were identified in the DRC.
 Cases were rare in people over the age of 15-years, and over two-thirds of infections could be traced to animal contact within the rainforests.
-Initially it was uncommon for a family member to contract the infection unless they did not have a smallpox scar.
+Initially it was uncommon for a family member to contract the infection if they had a smallpox scar, evidence of prior vaccination.

 1996 reemergence

 A reemergence of the disease in the DRC in 1996 also saw a large number of reported but not all laboratory confirmed cases, with a high transmission rate and lower fatality rate; leading experts to believe a significant number may have actually been chicken pox.
 Some likely had both mpox and chickenpox at the same time.
-The DRC's Kasaï-Oriental region saw the largest number of cases during 1996-1997.
+The DRC's Kasaï-Oriental region saw the largest number of cases during 1996–1997.

-Between 1996 and 2005, mpox cases appeared increasingly in gradually older people, with less than a quarter of cases being traced to rainforest animal contact, and with greater close contact infections.
+Between 1996 and 2005, mpox cases appeared to be gradually increasing in older people, with less than a quarter of cases being traced to rainforest animal contact, and with greater close contact infections.
 Between January 2001 and December 2004, 2,734 cases of suspected human mpox were reported from the DRC.
 However, civil war limited surveillance and only 171 clinical specimens were obtained from 136 suspected cases; less than 5% of all reported cases.